 by Tracy Johnson

 Getting a Gig is a marketing process that starts when you don’t need a gig.
 Hundreds (or maybe thousands) of personalities have learned that the hard way this year.
 So start marketing!
 And the product is you.
-Imagine launching a brand without an online presence.
+One of the basic tools of branding is a robust online presence.
 That’s why every personality needs a website.

 Creating a great website is easier and more affordable than ever.
 In fact, it’s free with tools like wix.com or WordPress.
 It’s easy, cheap, and should be a primary part of personal marketing.
 Now is the time to build it!